l3uddz/traktarr/README.md

 - [List of available TV show genres](assets/list_of_tv_show_genres.md).

 - For an updated list, visit [here](https://trakt.docs.apiary.io/#reference/genres/list/get-genres).

+- Special Keywords:

+  - Blank list (i.e. `[]`) - Add shows from any genre.

+  - `ignore` (used as the only list item) - Add shows from any genre, including ones with no genre specified.

 `blacklisted_max_year` - Blacklist release dates after specified year.